nexmo-community/transcribe-comprehend-multi-sub/README.md

 Your server's public hostname and port will be used by your Vonage Voice API application as part of the websocket uri `wss://<serverhostname>:<port>`, e.g. `wss://abcdef123456.ngrok.io`

-Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_reference connection_SERVER argument as for example `abcdef123456.ngrok.io`.
+Specifically with the sample application https://github.com/nexmo-se/transcribe-comprehend-client, you will set TRANSCRIBE_COMPREHEND_REFERENCE_CONNECTION argument as for example `abcdef123456.ngrok.io`.

 ### Command Line Heroku deployment